Kosi-Seemanchal: Name

 The name of the Kosi division comes from the Kosi River which flows through the region.
 On the other hand, Seemanchal (border area) is a colloquial alternate term for Purnia division owing to its close proximity with the Bangladesh–India border, although the state of Bihar itself does not share any international borders with Bangladesh.
 The term gained popularity after the veteran RJD leader Mohammed Taslimuddin first proposed the creation of a separate Seemanchal state in 1992, during a period when he was a Member of Parliament representing Purnia on a Janata Dal ticket.
-The proposal included the districts of Kishanganj, Purnia, Araria, Katihar, and sometimes Bhagalpur, Supaul, and Khagaria.
+The proposal included the districts of Kishanganj, Purnia, Araria, Katihar, and sometimes Bhagalpur, and Khagaria.
 The demand was based on Seemanchal’s distinct demography (high Muslim population) and overall socioeconomic backwardness of the region.